heyellieday/sprout-homework/readme.md

-There are two parts you need to setup after you have cloned the git repo: the client side of the app and the server side.
+There are two parts you need to setup after you done the above steps: the client side of the app and the server side.

 Client Side
 ---------------------